amRohitKumar/nvcti-1.0/server/README.md

     To control process required for authentication.

 # Routes
+- auth
     * `/register`

-    Register a new user (Post request using the data from the form, should contain all the required fields in the user schema).
+        Register a new user (POST request using the data from the form, should contain all the required fields in the user schema).

     * `/verify-email/:emailToken`

         Verify the email provided by the user using nodemailer and then add the user to database.

     *  `/login`

-    Login an existing user
+        Login an existing user.

+- event

+    * `/createevent`

+        Create an event along with the form asscoiated with it.

+    * `/allevents`

+        API to get all events in the database in raw json format.

+    * `/form/:eventId/:formId`

+        API to get the form "formId" associated with the event "eventId" and the responses to that form.

+    * `/statusupdate/:eventId/:formId`

+        An API to accept reject the response using the "formId" of the response.

+    * `/:id`
+        Returns the event of specified "id".

+    * `/:id/applications`
+        API to get all the applicants of the specified event id in the request params.

+    * `/:eventId/submitForm`
+        Submit the form (client side) (POST request, requires all the required fields in the data)

 # Environment variables